 Andrew “Drew” Ratliff enjoys writing about music, compulsive listmaking, and being hilarious.
 He resides in New Jersey, but considers himself a Bostonian.
 When he’s not furiously writing, he spends his days listening to music for fun, his nights performing as a popular local DJ and karaoke host, and his dreams fantasizing about the day that he gets to indulge his secret fantasy of being a rapper.
 Drew lives with his wife, Leah, his dog, Siah (who he treats way better than a human child), and a series of kittens and goldfish.
 Drew reads profusely and is a horror movie fanatic.
 He compulsively makes lists, feels that “The Shield” is the greatest dramatic television show created by mere mortals, once nicknamed himself “Andrew 3000″ after the more fanciful half of Outkast (and still gets called that to this day), has a pathological need to be the center of attention, is embarrassingly unapologetic about his farts, enjoys singing, has a library in his home, and often spends inordinate periods of time staring at himself in the mirror when he looks really, really good, which is often.
 Humility is not his strong suit, and his musical heroes include Bruce Springsteen and Kanye West. | Posts by Drew

-Brittany is a 24 year old aspiring journalist, living in the Biggest Little City in the World (aka Reno, Nevada).
+Brittany is a twenty-something year old aspiring journalist, living in Australia.
 She loves all things pop culture and most kinds of music, though some of her favorites are Sufjan Stevens, Radiohead, Jamie Cullum, John Mayer, and Coldplay.
 When she’s not listening to music, procrastinating on writing, or watching reruns of How I Met Your Mother, you can probably find her rambling on…er, spouting off profound nuggets of wisdom- on Twitter.

 Garrett (GG) has been blogging since 2002 and in 2008, started Fight Game Blog, which covers boxing, MMA, and pro wrestling.
 He also writes from time to time for Sonic Clash.
 Here at Popblerd!, Garrett, a diehard San Francisco Giants fan, writes the baseball column Sweet Chin Muzak.
 In addition, he writes the football column 10 Yard Fight, which is mostly an excuse to talk about his beloved 49ers, but also goes over every game in the NFL season.
 He’ll chime in from time to time on other topics like reality TV and whenever Big Money Mike forces him to give his opinion on music-related lists.
 He has two kids who keep him busy and try to force his hair to turn gray.